Getdeck/Getdeck.github.io/docs/getting-started.md

 This might take a few minutes.
 When it's done, open your browser at [http://dashboard.127.0.0.1.nip.io:8080/#/workloads?namespace=oauth2-demo](http://dashboard.127.0.0.1.nip.io:8080/#/workloads?namespace=oauth2-demo).
-You should see a kubernetes dashboard with some information about the namespace:
+You should see a Kubernetes dashboard with some information about the namespace:

 ![Kubernetes Dashboard](/img/kubernetes_dashboard.png)

-We just deployed a whole application using `deck`!
+We just deployed a whole application using `deck`.

 To clean it up (i.e. remove the cluster), just run the following command: